disneystreaming/smithy4s/modules/docs/src/05-design/03-services.md

 }
 ```

 Implementations of such interfaces are code-generated.
-This implies that any smithy `Service` shape gets translated as a finally-encoded interface, but also as an intially-encoded `GADT`
+This implies that any smithy `Service` shape gets translated as a finally-encoded interface, but also as an initially-encoded `GADT`

 ## The high-level philosophy of Smithy4s